TrueNAS CORETrueNAS CORE Version Documentation

 SystemSSHConnectionsAddSemiAuto

 Use a valid URL scheme for the remote TrueNAS URL.
 Leave the username as root and enter the account password for the remote TrueNAS system.
-You can import the existing private key created from an SSH keypair, or create a new private key with a new SSH keypair.
+You can import the private key from a SSH keypair that you created before.
+Or create a new private key with a new SSH keypair.

 Save the new configuration.
 TrueNAS opens a connection to the remote TrueNAS and exchanges SSH keys.